 7. Buy some diapers for your local food bank

 Even if your kids are out of diapers, today's a good day to buy some.
 Many parents struggle with the financial cost of disposable diapers and don't have the resources to use reusable ones.
 You're making a Target order today anyway, right?

 Sometimes donations don't do as much good as they could because people donate things organizations don't actually need.
 Your local food bank may be overrun with canned goods right now, but might not have any milk.
 Assist your kids in calling up a charity and asking what they really need.
 Then, whether it's milk, food, diapers or cash, you and your kids can make it happen.

-Ask your kids for their ideas about random acts of kindness and help them act upon the ideas that seem the most reasonable. ("No, we don't have time to paint our neighbor's house, but yes, we can bring him a coffee.")
+Ask your kids for their ideas about random acts of kindness and help them act upon the ideas that seem the most reasonable. ("No, we don't have time to paint our neighbor's house, but yes, we can drop off some masks in their mailbox.")

 Smile at everyone.
 Your kids will catch on and it will be contagious.
 Happy giving!